Powerful SD Union Leader Behind 101 Ash Deal Remains Silent on Growing Scandal

 Now nearly seven months later, MEA has still not publicly addressed the issues related to the 101 Ash debacle or, specifically, the City’s deliberate use of the building knowing the fire systems did not work that put employees at risk.

+Evidence has now proven that the condition of the building was not as the sellers and the landlord, Cisterra Development, represented to the City and the public.
+Independent consultant reports have documented that the plumbing, electrical, and mechanical systems of the building are mostly inoperable and most are beyond their useful life.
+Most of the systems are so outdated that they cannot be repairs and must be completed replaced.

-Several City employees interviewed by La Prensa San Diego have express frustrations with their union for not protecting them, or even criticizing the City, for knowingly forcing them into a dangerous building.
+Several City employees interviewed by La Prensa San Diego have expressed frustrations with their union for not protecting them or even criticizing the City for knowingly forcing them into a dangerous building.
+Several lawsuits have been filed by employees over exposure to asbestos and retaliation toward whistleblowers, but none of those employees were encouraged to file or supported by the union.

 Even as the 101 Ash building remains empty, the City is still legally liable for the existing lease deal and still owes over $18,000 per day in rent.
 Although lawsuits have been filed by the City and a local taxpayer to invalidate the lease deal, those cases have not reached a court to decide whether the long-term lease-to-own agreement will continue.

-If the City ends up having to continue paying for the building, construction estimates for needed repairs range up to $110 million, in addition to the total of $128 million in lease payments the City must make under the agreement.
+If the City ends up having to continue paying for the building, construction estimates for needed repairs to make it useable range up to $110 million, in addition to the total of $128 million in lease payments the City must make under the agreement.
+No one in the real estate market believes the building deal makes financial sense for the City if the repair costs are added to the cost of acquiring the building.

+The 101 Ash Street deal could end up being one of San Diego’s most costly financial debacles, ranking at the top with the pension underfunding scheme and the infamous stadium ticket guarantee deal with the Chargers.

+Zucchet has worked his way into the top levels of San Diego politics where critical -yet sometimes controversial- decisions have been made.

+A San Diego native, Zucchet worked as a renewable energy economist in the US Department of Energy in Washington, D.C. after earning a BA in Business Economics and Environmental Studies from the University of California, Santa Barbara, and a Master’s degree in Environmental Economics and Policy from Duke University.

-Zucchet entered politics in San Diego as a City Council staffer then became the governmental affairs director of the City’s powerful firefighters’ union, Local 145.
+He entered politics in San Diego in 1996 as a City Council staffer then, two years later, became the governmental affairs director of the City’s powerful firefighters’ union, Local 145.

-During the time Zucchet advised the firefighters’ union, their President, Ronald Saathoff, served on the City’s Pension Board that voted to underfund the City’s pension system in a scheme to free up more money to spend on other City services.
+During the time Zucchet advised the firefighters’ union, their President, Ron Saathoff, served on the City’s Pension Board that voted to underfund the City’s pension system in a scheme to free up more money to spend on other City services.

 As a result, firefighters -including Saathoff- received pay and pension increases that added to the City’s pension deficit.
-Saathoff and five other pension board members were indicted on conflict-of-interest charges which were later dismissed.
+Saathoff and five other pension board members were indicted on conflict-of-interest charges which were later dropped.

 In 2002, Zucchet, a Democrat, ran for City Council and defeated a local Republican lobbyist: Kevin Faulconer.
 Zucchet represented the beach areas of Point Loma, Ocean Beach, and parts of downtown.

-Upon taking office, Zucchet was replaced as the firefighters union’s governmental affairs director by Johnnie Perkins, who would later serve as Deputy City COO overseeing the disastrous 101 Ash St renovation project and was one of the high-ranking City officials who knew the building was unsafe before employees were moved in.
+Upon taking office, Zucchet was replaced as the firefighters union’s governmental affairs director by former trash company lobbyist Johnnie Perkins, who would later end up serving as Deputy City COO overseeing the disastrous 101 Ash St renovation project and was one of the high-ranking City officials who knew the building was unsafe before employees were moved in.

-All seemed great for Councilman Zucchet during his first year in office in 2003 until he was indicted along with two other Councilmen, Ralph Inzunza and Charles Lewis, over alleged bribes they took from people connected with the Cheetah’s strip club in Kearny Mesa.
+Just eight months into his first year in office, Zucchet was indicted along with two other Councilmen, Ralph Inzunza and Charles Lewis, over alleged bribes they took from people connected with the Cheetah’s strip club in Kearny Mesa.

 The FBI had already been investigating people within the strip club industry in Las Vegas over political corruption there, but a series of meetings by one of the targets of that investigation led the FBI to another scheme in San Diego.

-Court documents in the trial alleged that Councilman Ralph Inzunza was approached in 2002 by Lance Malone, an former Las Vegas cop and associate of the Cheetah’s strip club owner, for support in eliminating the City’s “No-Touch” rule which prohibited patrons from touching any of the performers.
+Court documents in the trial alleged that Councilman Ralph Inzunza was approached in 2002 by Lance Malone, a former Las Vegas cop and associate of the Cheetah’s strip club owner, for support in eliminating the City’s “No-Touch” rule which prohibited patrons from touching any of the performers.

 According to testimony and surveillance recordings, Inzunza agreed to work to remove the no-touch rule and recruited Zucchet and Lewis to help.